eecs489staff/a1-sockets-mininet/README.md

 * `server_port` is the port on which the remote host is waiting to consume data; the port should be in the range 1024 ≤ `server_port` ≤ 65535
 * `time` is the duration in seconds for which data should be generated.
 This may be an integer or a decimal.
 You should use `cxxopts` and `std::chrono` to account for this.

-If any arguments are missing or extra arguments are provided, you should print the following as exactly specified (with a newline after it) and exit with status code 1:
+If any arguments are missing or extra arguments are provided, you should exit with a non-zero status code.

-`Error: missing or extra arguments`

-If the server port argument is less than 1024 or greater than 65535, you should print the following as exactly specified (with a newline after it) and exit with status code 1:
+If the server port argument is less than 1024 or greater than 65535, you should print the following as exactly specified using the `error` level of `spdlog` (with a newline after it) and exit with status code 1:

 `Error: port number must be in the range of [1024, 65535]`

-If the time argument ends up parsing to less than or equal to 0, you should print the following as exactly specified (with a newline after it) and exit with status code 1:
+If the time argument ends up parsing to less than or equal to 0, you should print the following as exactly specified using the `error` level of `spdlog` (with a newline after it) and exit with status code 1:

 `Error: time argument must be greater than 0`

 If both the port and time argument are invalid, print only the port error message.

-When running as a client, `iPerfer` must establish a TCP connection with the server and send data as quickly as possible(just use a loop) for `time` seconds (hint: use `std::chrono::high_resolution_clock`).
-Data should be sent in chunks of 1000 bytes and the data should be all zeros(note: this is the char `'\0'`(0), not the char `'0'`(48)).
+When running as a client, `iPerfer` must establish a TCP connection with the server and send data as quickly as possible (just use a loop) for `time` seconds (hint: use `std::chrono::high_resolution_clock`).
+Data should be sent in chunks of 1000 bytes and the data should be all zeros (note: this is the char `'\0'`, not the char `'0'`).
 Keep a running total of the number of bytes sent.

 `iPerfer` client must log a one-line summary using `spdlog::info` in the following format:

 `Sent=X KB, Rate=Y Mbps`

 where X stands for the total number of bytes sent (in kilobytes), and Y stands for the rate at which traffic could be read in megabits per second (Mbps).

-**This should be the only info log your program prints.** You are free to use `spdlog::debug` to output debug logs.

 Note X should be an integer and Y should be a decimal with three digits after the decimal mark.
 There are no characters after the `Mbps`, and there should be a newline.
 You can use `spdlog` formatting arguments (e.g. `spdlog::info("{:.3f}", my_num)`) to achieve this.